What is an Anteroom Used For?

 Anterooms support infection control efforts, enabling facilities to conduct renovations without having to shut down areas of the hospital.
 Considered vital to reducing hospital-acquired infections, anterooms help protect patients, caregivers, staff, and visitors by isolating contaminated air, dust, and potentially dangerous airborne pathogens.

-In addition to fast-and-easy installation, STARC anterooms offer fully integrated negative air panels for when there’s a need to exceed ICRA Class IV requirements.
+In addition to fast-and-easy installation, STARC anterooms offer fully integrated negative air panels for when there’s a need to exceed ICRA Class IV or Class V requirements.
 For more information, click here.

 Interested in More Information on STARC Systems?